ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.fahrplan/README.md

 | Via 2                       | Ride over special station as numeric ID (optional, empty per default)
 | Vehicle                     | Selection of vehicle, e.g. Bus, S-Bahn, etc. Per default all vehicles are selected
 | Max. transfers              | Maximum transfers on route, 0 for direct connections only
+| Departures                  | Number of departures to receive
 | Bycicle                     | Select only connections where bycicles allowed

 #### Tab Delay alarm